Table of Contents

 What Does a Phlebotomist Do?

 The primary duty of a phlebotomist is to draw blood from patients and blood donors.
-However, according to bls.gov, there are a number of tasks involved in fulfilling the duties and responsibilities required of the job.
+However, per bls.gov, there are several tasks involved in fulfilling the duties and responsibilities required of the job.

 - Labeling blood for testing, transfusion, research and donation.